 The integrated microphone of the Live 400BT, like most Bluetooth headphones, is sub-par.
 The LFE (low-frequency extension) of 375Hz suggests that speech recorded/transmitted with this mic will sound rather thin.
 The HFE of 3.4kHz indicates that recorded speech will noticeably lack detail and presence.
 However, speech would still be decently intelligible with it in quiet environments.

 They have a great battery life that will last you a whole work day without a problem.
 We measured about 30 hours of continuous playback, although JBL advertises its battery life to be 24 hours.
 They only take about 1.8 hours to charge fully, which is great.
 They also turn off automatically after 10 minutes to save some power, which you can toggle on/off in the app.
 However, if you’re using their microphone and are talking for 10 minutes straight, the headphones will still turn off if no audio is fed through the drivers.
 They can also be used wired, even when the battery is dead.
+If you want a pair of on-ear headphones with an even more impressive battery, check out the JBL CLUB 700BT Wireless, though they don't perform quite as well overall.

 These headphones are compatible with the JBL Headphones app.
 It's a pretty decent app that offers control over the talk-through feature and gives you access to a full parametric EQ.
 You can add as many points as you want and fully customize their sound profile.
 Unfortunately, it lacks a few features like playback control or room effects.
 Overall, this app is still a good tool to help enhance your listening experience.

 These are Bluetooth-compatible headphones with multi-device pairing.
 This means they can stay connected to two devices simultaneously, which is very convenient if you have a lot of Bluetooth sources.
 Unfortunately, they don’t support NFC for quicker and easier pairing, but they do have a dedicated Bluetooth sync button.
+Unlike the Status Audio BT One Wireless, they don't offer support for the aptX-LL wireless codec.

 The JBL Live 400BT come with a standard 1/8” TRRS audio cable that has an in-line microphone as well.
 This means that they’ll support audio and microphone on pretty much every platform that has the appropriate jack, like gaming console controllers and PCs.